-The FMPO Executive Board is the forum for cooperative decision-making on transportation related matters.
-This six-member board is comprised of principal elected officials from local government and a representative from the Arizona State Transportation Board.
+The MetroPlan Executive Board is the forum for cooperative decision-making on transportation-related matters.
+This seven-member board is comprised of principal elected officials from local government, a representative from the Arizona State Transportation Board, and a representative from the Mountain Line Board of Directors.